Scholarship

 Summary

-The Anita Morawetz Scholarship was established by the Anita Morawetz Scholarship Fund, and is offered to students who are pursuing or intending to pursue research that will contribute to the clinical practice of family therapy.
+The Anita Morawetz Scholarship was established with a gift from the family of the late Anita Morawetz and is awarded to students who are pursuing research that will contribute to the clinical practice of family therapy.

 About the donor